namanxajmera/website-builder/README.md

 ---

 ## Model & Prompting
-- Uses the latest Gemini model (e.g., `gemini-2.5-pro-preview-05-06` or `gemini-2.5-flash-preview-04-17`).
+- Uses the latest Gemini model (e.g., `gemini-2.5-flash-preview-05-20`).
-- Sends original copy, CSS, HTML, and image URLs to Gemini.
+- Sends original copy, CSS, HTML, and image URLs to Gemini for each page.
 - Prompts Gemini to rebuild each page as a modern, visually appealing, responsive HTML+CSS file, maintaining brand theme and improving copy.
+- **Full context is sent for each page** (no chunking needed unless you hit the token limit).
+- **Streaming output is not yet available in the Python SDK.**
+- **Code execution is optional and not enabled by default.**

 ---